Martu people: Diet

 The Martu's sexual division of labour allows them to gather both predictable and high-risk items, ensuring that there is always enough food for all members in a camp.
 Men generally hunt kirti-kirti (wallaroo) or kipara (bustards) but succeed about only 20% of the time.
 20-50% of the Martu diet is still composed of bush foods.
 Feral camels, an introduced species, are occasionally hunted by some, but others feel pity for the animals because they do not figure in the Dreamtime cosmology, and therefore will not hunt them.
 Women, with a success rate of 90%, hunt parnajarlpa (sand goanna) which can provide up to 40% of the Martu diet.
 Older women with extensive knowledge of the landscape light brush fires in order to expose the hiding places of the goanna that have burrowed into the ground.
 Digging sticks (wana) are thrust into the uncovered holes to force the lizards out.
 The goanna are usually cooked over a fire and shared amongst other members of the tribe.

 Firing seasons

-Controlled brush burning, generally practiced in the colder months from April to October, helps maintain much of the indigenous vegetation by removing invasive grass species.
+Controlled brush burning, generally practised in the colder months from April to October, helps maintain much of the indigenous vegetation by removing invasive grass species.
 Tightly monitored burns additionally help prevent large, uncontrolled wildfires that can occur due to extremely high temperatures and dry plants and grasses.
 Fires are ideally restricted to roughly 20 hectares.

 The Martu recognise five stages of vegetative regrowth after an area has been selectively burned: